Kansas public schools & universities are not requiring COVID-19 vaccines; Here’s why

 According to the CDC, as of Tuesday, 47.4 % of the state has been fully vaccinated.

 This comes as hospitalizations are reaching new heights.
-Cindy Samuelson, a spokesperson for the Kansas Hospital Association, said “daily and weekly” reports are showing that hospitals are seeing an increasing amount of younger patients coming in.
+Cindy Samuelson, a spokesperson for the Kansas Hospital Association, said “daily and weekly” reports show that hospitals are seeing an increasing number of younger patients coming in.

 “We are seeing an average age that’s younger than we’ve ever seen before, related to COVID patients,” she said.